From a truck cab to an Oracle meeting

 LUP was ten years ahead of the market.
 Five years without a real salary.
 Either kick-start sales or get a job that makes it possible to start a family.
 It was the latter.
 The decision was financial, not emotional.

-Since then: digitalization consultant for the Swedish Parliament (security class 2) and City of Stockholm.
-Business developer at Volvo Group, in a venture built with Oracle.
+After LUP came two worlds I had no obvious reason to enter.
+Digitalization consultant for the Swedish Parliament (security class 2) and City of Stockholm.
+Then business developer at Volvo Group, in a venture built with Oracle.
 ISO 27001 lead.
 Enterprise negotiations.

 Three worlds (startup, public sector, large corporation) and three entirely different ways to watch digitalization fail.